razi74/TODO/README.md

 # TODO

-This is a TODO application build using Angular 2.
+This is a TODO application built with Angular 2.

 Resources :